-Rotary Encoder Disks Information
+Optical Encoder Disks and Strips Information

 Rotary encoder disks and strips may incorporate several different patterns made by printing or cutting alternating dark and light areas.
 Quadrature, a common technique, offsets two sets a half line-width apart to produce four counts per line.
 Other types of patterns permit different types of output signals from the optical encoder.
-As a rule, the resolution or counter per revolution of a rotary encoder disk depend upon how closely the slot pattern is placed.
+As a rule, the resolution or counts per revolution of an encoder disk or strip depend on the slot pattern's placement.

 Greater quantities of slots are necessary as the need for control increases, since slot width is the determining factor with regards to encoder precision.
 Typical applications involve systems that sense the position of a moving part or rotating shaft.
 They are often used to determine the exact position and current direction of force actuators, such as DC motors.
 Many actuators tend to exhibit over- and under-shoot depending upon the applied load.